RustFestEU/2017.rustfest.eu/cfp.md

 ---

 We're opening a total of **10-12 speaker slots**.
-Talks are 30 minutes long, including Q&A.
+Talks are either 15, 30 or 45 minutes long, including Q&A.

 Rust is a new language so all papers are welcome.
 If you have been working on something for only 6 months, but it's interesting, then apply!